24 Jun 2021

 - Geographical location – it’s worth building a list of acceptable locations i.e. taking into account time zone, data security or travel easiness

-- Financial services market knowledge and experience – you might require a number of financial services market references from their past partnerships
+- Market knowledge and experience – you might require a number of references from their past partnerships

 - Technology & competence match – if you can predict what skillsets will the cooperation require you should ensure that your potential partner would be able to provide them

-- Financial industry compliance & security – as financial services are often highly regulated, verify if the company will be capable of meeting all the compliance and security related requirements
+- Compliance & security – if you operate in a highly regulated business area, verify if the company will be capable of meeting all the compliance and security related requirements

 - Attrition rate – <10% excellent, 10-15% very good, 15-20% good (market standard), >20% bad